 “Transplanting the essence of the classic tale to modern times should have given the writer and director the confidence to change more, either updating the ways in which the kids could cause harm with their power (e.g. mobile phones, internet, etc) or highlighting the comedic aspect of adults being so worried about affecting the children in their care.
 None of that happens, although there are a couple of moments that show both Vincent and Dyas were clearly trying to lace the material with humour.”
 For It Is Man’s Number

 “The movie makes no mention to having any association with Village of the Damned despite copying the shotgun scene from that movie and is more of a stand-alone cheap copy that takes the concept from that movie and fails to do anything with it.
 The whole thing was pretty much underwhelming.
 Whilst the movie isn’t a complete write-off, it really isn’t anything to spend time on either.”
 Reel Horror Show

 “School of the Damned was director Peter Vincent’s first film and he only had eight days to shoot it.
 That he managed to get anything other than generic direct to video camera work done is a minor triumph.
 But the script from Philip Dyas (Viking Siege, A Fistful of Lead) has little feel for the genre and wastes these flashes of inspiration.”
 Voices from the Balcony

 In the USA, School of the Damned was released on DVD by 4Digital Media on November 5, 2019.
-A British release is scheduled for January 2020.
+A British DVD release arrived on 6 January 2020.